EU countries delaying, halting vaccinations over delivery shortages | DW | 28.01.2021

 Nearly all elderly residents in nursing homes have already received the vaccine and likely won't be impacted by the delays.

-But the delays will impact health care workers and people over 75-years-old, who were next in line to receive a first dose.
+But the delays will impact health care workers and people over 75 years of age, who were next in line to receive a first dose.

 Vaccine shortages have also hit Spain — with the Madrid and Cantabria regions halting their vaccination programs.